Jack Schwadron: Career

-Under Jack Schwadron, the record and audio division became an important part of the profits of Korvette's.
-In 1964, record sales reached $20,000,000 with David Rothfeld, merchandise manager for records, books and audio equipment described "as hard-hitting as the rest of the young driving force behind Korvette, right up to the company's new 37-year-old President, Jack Schwadron.
+Under Schwadron, the record and audio division became an important part of the profits of Korvette's.
+In 1964, record sales reached $20,000,000 with David Rothfeld, merchandise manager for records, books and audio equipment described "as hard-hitting as the rest of the young driving force behind Korvette, right up to the company's new 37-year-old President, Jack Schwadron."

 September 1964, discussions were announced by Schwadron and Hilliard Coan, chairman and president of Hill's, of a merger of Hill's Supermarkets with Korvette.

 In June 1965, Schwadron resigned over policy differences including opposing philosophies on merchandising, methods of advertising and public relations, among others.

 Hilliard Coan, who was chairman of the board of Korvette, was ousted the next year.

 In September 1965, he joined McCrory Corporation as a consultant.
-Meshulam Riklas controlled McCrory's, which included the retailer stores Best & Co., Learner Shops, and S. Klein.
+Meshulam Riklas controlled McCrory's, which included the retailer stores Best & Co., Lerner Shops, and S. Klein.

-While president of Best & Co., a 15-chain department store in New York City, Jack was quoted saying that unisex apparel is "a fashion, not a fad" for a Minneapolis Tribune Women & Society article.
+While president of Best & Co., a 15-chain department store in New York City, Schwadron was quoted saying that unisex apparel is "a fashion, not a fad" for a Minneapolis Tribune Women & Society article.

-In a September 1970 New York Times story noting that after an initial lag in August, back-to-school sales had picked up, Jack Schwadron is quoted saying "Price consciousness has been evident and there is a practicality to clothes buying these days.
+In a September 1970 New York Times story noting that after an initial lag in August, back-to-school sales had picked up, Schwadron is quoted saying "Price consciousness has been evident and there is a practicality to clothes buying these days.
 People are less inclined to buy something that will have limited use."
 But he adds that many women had not yet seen "enough of the long skirts", making it too soon for retailers to make a judgement.

-October 1970, Samuel Neaman, chairman of McCrory Corporation, owner of Best's, and Jack Schwadron, president, announced that Best & Co. would be going out of business.
+October 1970, Samuel Neaman, chairman of McCrory Corporation, owner of Best's, and Schwadron, announced that Best & Co. would be going out of business.
 The store building at 51st Street and Fifth Avenue would be replaced by the Olympic Tower, an office tower constructed by Olympic Airways in partnership with Arlen Properties.

 March 1970, Francis Ford Coppola shot The Godfather scene between Michael Corleone and Kay Adams as they leave Best & Co. after shopping for Christmas gifts.

-In The New York Times, Isadore Barmash wrote that Mr. Schwadron, Best's president, said: “The saddest aspect of the closing is ending an amiable and fine association that we have had with our employes.
-However, we are very confident that we can place 100 per cent of our people within our own corpora tion or with other companies and have already made arrange ments with one or more Fifth Avenue stores to interview our people next week.”
+In The New York Times, Isadore Barmash wrote that Mr. Schwadron, Best's president, said: "The saddest aspect of the closing is ending an amiable and fine association that we have had with our employees.
+However, we are very confident that we can place 100 per cent of our people within our own corpora tion or with other companies and have already made arrangements with one or more Fifth Avenue stores to interview our people next week."